c-esswein/standard-comment-server/README.md

 orm.save(c1);
 orm.save(c2);
 ```
+### Retrieving comments for sentiment analysis and quality score

 Retrieve comments without sentiment: get 100 comments repeatedly as long as no one without sentiment is left
 ```java